TheFibonacciEffect/Partitur/README.md

 its fourrier transform extracts frequencies and marks the most important peaks, here one can see the 440Hz of an "a" and its overtone an octave higher

 ![transform](/images/transformed.png)

+This will output `[ [0, 12] ]` which means that the first played note is 0 halftone steps away from the pure `a` and the second played note is 12 halftone steps away from the "a" which is an entire octave.
+This means that the second played note is an `a'` and indeed it is, since `a'` is the overtone of the `a`.